Firefox Add-ons for Bloggers

 Windows Live Writer is a new desktop application for composing blog posts to your blog service.
 It blogs a page or selected text to Windows Live Writer.
 To use it you need to have Windows Live Writer installed on your machine.
 Link

-Wordpress.com Sidebar
+WordPress.com Sidebar

 Get quick access to your wordpress.com account from your browser sidebar.
 Easy to use.
 Link